Earth Day is tomorrow, April 2, 2017.

 It takes a lot of botanical plant material to make just a small quantity of essential oil.
+(See AromaWeb's Essential Oil Yields article.)
 Using essential oils sensibly instead of using synthetic substitutes can be especially beneficial for our health as well as the overall impact on the earth and atmosphere.
 But because it takes a lot of plant material to manufacture essential oils, overusing essential oils is especially wasteful of plant life.

-Essential oils can be costly, so you may be wondering why anyone would want to use more than needed.
-There are some that have actively and unsafely promote using undiluted essential oils topically.
-That can be harmful to our bodies over time and wastes our precious natural resources.
+Using undiluted essential oils topically can be sensitizing and harmful to our bodies over time and wastes our precious natural resources.
 For more information, read AromaWeb's Guide to Diluting Essential Oils.

 Learn More About Earth Day